TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    without an exception, all three arguments will be :const:`None`.

-   If an exception is supplied, and the method wishes to suppress the exception (i.e., prevent it from being propagated), it should return a true value.
+   If an exception is supplied, and the method wishes to suppress the exception (i.e., prevent it kutoka being propagated), it should return a true value.
-   Otherwise, the exception will be processed normally upon exit from this method.
+   Otherwise, the exception will be processed normally upon exit kutoka this method.

    Note that :meth:`__exit__` methods should not reraise the passed-in exception;
    this is the caller's responsibility.